Thank you! Your submission has been received!

 Global Solution Discovery

 Quantum-inspired optimization fundamentally rethinks solution space exploration.
 Unlike gradient-based methods that follow local topography, these algorithms maintain populations of candidate solutions that collectively probe global design spaces.
-This capability proves transformative for:
+This capability proves transformative for multi-body trajectory problems, but also for adjacent applications like real-time drone swarm defense optimization and multi-agent path planning.

 • Multi-body trajectories where gravity assists create fragmented solution regions